mozilla/activate.mozilla.community/_pages/faq.md

 ## What should I do if I have questions?

 You can ask directly creating a new topic at the [Participation Leaders forum](https://discourse.mozilla-community.org/c/participation-leaders).

+## Can I request budget for these activities?

+Unless otherwise explicitely stated, the answer is no. These are no budget activities / events, meaning that Mozilla will not provide financial support.
+While we are dreaming up new and interesting ways to support, these should be very much self-directed activities.